chrisamador/new-templates/README.md

 **templateVariables.variableTextToInTemplate:** `string`

-The string that is in the template which is to be replaced with a new string.
+The string in the template is to be replaced with a new string.

 **templateVariables.helpMessage:** `string`

-Helpful message to explain what the variable is how it should replaced
+Helpful message to explain what the variable is and how it should be replaced

 **templateVariables.default:** `string`